Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 - Use a bounded planner when steps genuinely depend on emerging context across tools.

-- For many teams, a hybrid works best: DAG for guardrails, small planning bursts within nodes.
+- A hybrid often works best: DAG for guardrails, small planning bursts within nodes.

 How do I safely retry actions that cause side effects?